 - Able to identify and quantify schedule variance, schedule acceleration and schedule disruption.

-- Able to recommend one of the observational or modelled methods and explaining controlling delays if the project was a complex process facility.
+- Able to recommend one of the observational or modelled methods and explain controlling delays if the project was a complex process facility.

 - Able to review project documentation to determine the purpose of the delay analysis.

-- Abel to use contemporaneous project documentation to determine which events may have caused delay.
+- Able to use contemporaneous project documentation to determine which events may have caused a delay.

-- Able to identify event, start and completion dates, and activities impacted by the event.
+- Able to identify an event, start and completion dates, and the activities impacted by the event.

 - Able to apply or relate these events in some orderly manner to the schedules employed on the project.